City of Cleveland

-The Option 1 standard program product for the City of Cleveland shall include Renewable Energy Credits (RECs) for 100% of the energy usage, and the Monthly Variable Price shall include Renewable Energy Credits (RECs) in an amount equal to 200% of the quantity of RECs required by the Ohio Renewable Portfolio Standard (RPS).
+The Standard Program Price for the City of Cleveland shall include Renewable Energy Credits (RECs) for 100% of the energy usage, and the Monthly Variable Price shall include Renewable Energy Credits (RECs) in an amount equal to 200% of the quantity of RECs required by the Ohio Renewable Portfolio Standard (RPS).

 “Opt-out” means that you can decide not to participate in NOPECs electric aggregation program.
 By returning the opt-out form – which is included in this mailing – on or before the due date, you will not be enrolled as an electric generation customer with NextEra Energy Services Ohio, NOPEC’s certified electric generation supplier.

 If you do not return the opt-out form postmarked by the due date, you will be included in NOPECs electric aggregation program supplied by NextEra Energy Services Ohio.

 No. If you want to opt out, you must mail in your completed opt-out form and it must be postmarked on or before the due date.